initc3/sgx-nifti/mvp/README.md

 # Python example

+> **Warning**: Please see the [original repository][gramine] for a more reliable reference.
+This fork is experimental and tries to work with Python packages that are installed under a virtual environment rather than under the Debian location, i.e.: (`/usr/lib/python3/dist-packages`)

 This directory contains an example for running Python 3 in Gramine, including the Makefile and a template for generating the manifest.